brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.23 =
-This update addressed a security bug.
+- Fix: This update addressed a security bug.
 Props to WP.org and Plugin Vulnerabilities team for reporting it to our team.
 Please make sure you are using the latest version on your website.

 = 1.6.22 =
 - Fix: Retina Image - Navigating to custom URL by clicking on images.